DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 Please, use [the DHTMLX Snippet Tool](https://snippet.dhtmlx.com/lscu83ji) to create this sample.
 We will use both JavaScript code and HTML.

-Let's create a List widget and define a template to render items in our List.
+Let's add a List widget on the page and define a template to render items in our List.

 ```html
 <!-- component container -->